kuzzleio/documentation-old/src/kuzzle-dsl/terms/geo-bounding-box.md

 * 2 [geopoints]({{ site_base_path }}kuzzle-dsl/essential/geopoints/), defining the top left (`topLeft` or `top_left`) and bottom right (`bottomRight` or `bottom_right`) corners of the box
 * 4 distinct values defining the 4 box corners: `top` and `bottom` are latitudes, `left` and `right` are longitudes

-The bounding box description must be stored in an attribute, name after the geographical point to be tested in future documents.
+The bounding box description must be stored in an attribute, named after the geographical point to be tested in future documents.

 ## Format examples